haxtheweb/edtechjoker/draft-outline.md

 - Establishing the starting point for Lab 3 that expands upon this same project.
 - In class group activity:
   - exchange contact info / make a multi-person DM on slack or whatever space of your choosing
-  - 1 of the PM / API product owners, Create a github organization and add everyone in your group to it
+  - 1 of the PM / API product owners, Create a github organization and add everyone in your group to it (ensure you discuss who's doing this / spot check while 1 person "drives" so to speak)
   - Also make sure you grant roles within the organization to everyone added so that they can adminster the projects of the org!
-  - In that organization, create another fork of https://github.com/elmsln/api-project-1 and rename it to ip-project (fork, then you can rename under settings)
+  - In that organization, use the following "template" to create a starting point for everyone to work on: https://github.com/elmsln/ip-project
+  - Templates are like forks but don't retain `.git/` history.
+It's more of a starting point than a continuation.
-  - All members should fork this repo in their organization to their personal account so they have a copy
+  - All members should fork this repo in their organization to their personal account so they have a copy (or if you know how to and want to work in branches you can as well but I won't be covering this)
-  - The renaming also avoids issues w/ already having a fork of the original copy
   - Make sure everyone on your team has a fork of the repo and then has it cloned locally on their machine
   - `npm install` and `npm start` to ensure everyone has everything running properly
   - Using the feedback from class, partners in front-end, back-end, and API/Owner will work together to improve their Option to be the best it can be
+  - Each pair will use 1 person's fork; 1 "driving" (aka coding) the other pair-programming / over the shoulder / helping google / toubleshoot as needed
+  - When the solution to each option works in a team member's fork, commit it back to the fork of `ip-project` for your organization
   - If you hit this bullet point before the end of class, start into the "activity" for thursday.
 The faster you get Thursday done, the more time to work on the homework in class!

 ## Wednesday